-No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For Ocean’s Eight Cast
+No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For ‘Ocean’s Eight’ Cast

-Katie Holmes has been the subject of many headlines lately, not only for her wonderful onscreen work and her debut behind the camera for the film All We Had, but also for rumors surrounding the supposed secret romance between she and actor Jamie Foxx.
+Katie Holmes has been the subject of many headlines lately, not only for her wonderful onscreen work and her debut behind the camera for the film All We Had but also for rumors surrounding the supposed secret romance between she and actor Jamie Foxx.
 Most recently one outlandish claim was made about the star and her attempts to make some cosmetic adjustments for a steep price.
 As Gossip Cop notes, rumor had it that Holmes was set to pay $20,000 to fix her teeth.
 The gossip policing site shares the rumor that was spread by an unreliable tabloid.

 “According to the repeatedly discredited National Enquirer, the actress needs major dental work to fix her “‘twisted’ teeth.
 A so-called ‘source’ tells the outlet, ‘She grinds her teeth in her sleep, and they’re in bad shape.’
 ‘Katie is so self-conscious she often smiles with her mouth closed,’ further contends the magazine’s clearly ill-informed insider, adding, ‘She wants something to smile about, and she’s willing to break the bank to get it!'”